One of the biggest hurdles for people when it comes to nutrition is their currently-held belief system surrounding food.

-Furthermore, the smaller studies tend to produce correlating evidence due to the lack of time and scope needed to prove causation, which makes them an easy target to discredit.
+Furthermore, the smaller studies tend to produce correlating evidence due to the lack of time and scope needed to prove causation, which makes it an easy target to discredit.

 Lastly, and this is the big thing that people don’t understand about research and science, research produces a “best guess" and not hard evidence.

-Science is based on hypotheses.
+Science is based on hypothesis.
 A hypothesis, in layman's terms, is a "best guess."

 There is nothing truly irrefutable in the research and science world.